Quantification and object perception in Multimodal Large Language Models and human linguistic cognition: Results and data analysis

 With regards to the ranges of use and prototypicality values, clear differences between humans and the two models can be observed.
 These differences become more evident when comparing the Mode --which can be used as a proxy of the most prototypical context for a given quantifier-- and the Interquantile Ranges (IQR).
-For example, while the Mode for the quantifier \textit{most} is 91\%-100\% cross-linguistically in the human data, the Modes in GPT-4o and o4-mini range between $41\%-60\%$.
+For example, while the Mode for the quantifier \textit{most} is 91\%-100\% cross-linguistically in the human data, the Modes in o4-mini and GLM-4.6V range between $51\%-70\%$.
 Regarding the IQRs, the models' values tend to be either much larger or much narrower than those of humans.
-For instance, the quantifier \textit{some} has a broader distribution in humans (IQR= 20-30) than in o4-mini (IQR=10).
-In some cases (e.g., with the quantifier \textit{many}), these differences indicate problems in finding the quantifiers' contextual thresholds \textit{n} \eqref{ex-set-theory-many}; a result in line with previous research \citep{enyan2024}.
-In other cases, these differences indicate problems in the encoding of the quantifiers' logical meaning.
-For instance, the quantifier \textit{most} is defined in set theoretic terms as meaning \textit{more than half} \eqref{ex-set-theory-most}.
-While humans and o4-mini usage of the quantifier complies with this definition, GPT-4o uses the quantifier across almost all the available proportions (ranges of use: 10-100\%); even in contexts disallowed by the set theoretic definition.
+For instance, for the quantifier \textit{many}, 50\% of the human data lies within the 40\%-80\% interval, with an IQR of 40; whereas the data from thinking models for this quantifier lies in the 30\%-50\% interval, with an IQR of 20.
+These differences indicate problems in finding the quantifiers' contextual thresholds \textit{n} \eqref{ex-lexial-entries-context-dependent}; a result in line with previous research \citep{enyan2024}.

+With respect to instruct models, the tested MLLMs also show differences not observed in the human baseline, but the patterns are different from the ones present in thinking models.
+The results for instruct models can be found in Figure \ref{fig-quantfifiers-general}.